rv-harsha/log-analyzer/README.md

-# log-analyzer
+# Log Analyzer
-Built with React.js and Express.js to process raw logs, clean and display
+Built with React.js and Express.js to process raw logs, clean and display formatted and UX friendly logs